18. Beamforming & DOA¶

 print(tx.shape) # 10000x1

-r = s @ tx.T # dont get too caught up by the transpose, the important thing is we're multiplying the Steering Vector by the tx signal
+X = s @ tx.T # dont get too caught up by the transpose, the important thing is we're multiplying the steering vector by the tx signal

-print(r.shape) # 3x10000. r is now going to be a 2D array, 1D is time and 1D is the spatial dimension
+print(X.shape) # 3x10000.
+X is now going to be a 2D array, 1D is time and 1D is the spatial dimension

-At this point r is a 2D array, size 3 x 10000 because we have three array elements and 10000 samples simulated.
-We can pull out each individual signal and plot the first 200 samples, below we’ll plot the real part only, but there’s also an imaginary part, like any baseband signal.
+At this point X is a 2D array, size 3 x 10000 because we have three array elements and 10000 samples simulated.
+We use uppercase X to represent the fact that it’s multiple received signals combined (stacked) together.
+We can pull out each individual signal and plot the first 200 samples; below we’ll plot the real part only, but there’s also an imaginary part, like any baseband signal.
 One annoying part of matrix math in Python is needing to add the .squeeze(), which removes all dimensions with length 1, to get it back to a normal 1D NumPy array that plotting and other operations expects.

 plt.show()